What is SEPA and how does it work?

 Future initiatives for SEPA

-Since SEPA has been in place and fully operational across 36 European countries since 2014, it can hardly be considered a new development, however the rapid rate of development within the financial technology industry has in some respects been bolstered by the ability to conduct SEPA payments.
+Since SEPA has been in place and fully operational across 36 European countries since 2014, it can hardly be considered a new development, however, the rapid rate of development within the financial technology industry has, in some respects, been bolstered by the ability to conduct SEPA payments.

 Like many other central banks around the world, the European Central Bank is working on releasing a digital euro, which would be released in the form of a Central Bank Digital Currency (CDBC).

-This is one example of a potential move toward the obsolescence of paper money, therefore reliance on internet banking and the ability to work with digital banks - or challenger banks and neo banks - rather than have to remain a customer of a traditional retail or commercial bank is becoming more widespread.
+This is one example of a potential move toward the obsolescence of paper money, therefore reliance on Internet banking and the ability to work with digital banks - or challenger banks and neo banks - rather than have to remain a customer of a traditional retail or commercial bank is becoming more widespread.

-In many European countries, commercial and retail banks are closing their branches, meaning that eventually all banking will have to be conducted via telephone or online, therefore meaning that SEPA payments will likely be the norm for most private and commercial banking customers.
+In many European countries, commercial and retail banks are closing their branches, meaning that eventually, all banking will have to be conducted via telephone or online, therefore meaning that SEPA payments will likely be the norm for most private and commercial banking customers.

 Summary

-The savings in time and cost due to the ability to use SEPA for settlement are huge, and a massive increase in efficiency for business as well as cost savings for private customers are a sign of the times in which people are more discerning and expect more value from financial services providers.
+The savings in time and cost due to the ability to use SEPA for settlement are huge, and a massive increase in efficiency for business as well as cost savings for private customers is a sign of the times in which people are more discerning and expect more value from financial services providers.

-We live in an increasingly borderless world, and SEPA along with the electronic payments ecosystem that uses it, is testimony to that.
+We live in an increasingly borderless world, and SEPA, along with the electronic payments ecosystem that uses it, is testimony to that.

 Monevium is the Trading Name of Advanced Wallet Solutions Limited, a company registered in the UK under company number 10251711 and is regulated by the UK’s Financial Conduct Authority under Firm Reference Number 766038.